ERandrinopoulou/webpage/content/project/ARAT/index.md

 Evidence-based algorithms for referral policies within stroke care pathways are lacking, and individual recovery profiles are hard to predict.
 We will implement a decision support system that provides on-line transparent information to patients and caregivers at any time and any place about individual progress and predicted recovery potential.

 An interactive interface is created so that the treated physician can obtain dynamic predictions (https://emcbiostatistics.shinyapps.io/DynamicPredictionARATapp/).
 This interactive interface is based on a univariate linear mixed model.
-An overview of this project can be found here: https://emcbiostatistics.shinyapps.io/PresentationOverviewARAT/#1 and the results of the cross-validation can be found here: https://emcbiostatistics.shinyapps.io/Cross_validation_ARAT_prediction_model/.
+An overview of this project can be found here: https://emcbiostatistics.shinyapps.io/PresentationOverviewARAT/#1.

 Work in progress: extend the app to accommodate multivariate latent class mixed model.